GLOBAL MARKETS-Stocks fall after touching six-week high, dollar weaker after U.S. data

 By Chuck Mikolajczak

-NEW YORK, July 22 (Reuters) - A gauge of global stocks fell on Friday, poised to end the trading week on a down note after five straight sessions of gains, while the dollar dipped against a basket of major currencies following soft data on U.S. business activity.
+NEW YORK, July 22 (Reuters) - A gauge of global stocks fell on Friday to end the trading week on a down note after five straight sessions of gains, while the dollar dipped against a basket of major currencies after soft data on U.S. business activity.

-Wall Street posted modest losses in early trading but declines on the S&P 500 accelerated as names such as Meta META.O and Alphabet GOOGL.O lost ground in the wake of earnings from Snap Inc SNAP.N, which plunged 38.23%.
+Wall Street posted modest losses in early trading but declines on the S&P 500 accelerated as Big Tech names such as Meta META.O and Alphabet GOOGL.O lost ground in the wake of earnings from Snap Inc SNAP.N, which plunged 39.08%.
 Defensive sectors such as utilities .SPLRCU and consumer staples .SPLRCS were among the few advancers.

-"This can be interpreted as a warning signal that profitability is under pressure as the economic environment is slowing," said Lindsey Bell, chief money & markets strategist at Ally Invest, Charlotte, North Carolina.
+"Every rally we have had during this bear market, there have been a number of sharp rallies and then they fade and we set new lows and that has been a pretty consistent pattern here," said Tim Ghriskey, senior portfolio strategist at Ingalls & Snyder in New York.

+"Everybody is looking for the turn, everybody is trying to guess at when we get a sustained rally, and everybody is hoping for one, but to me there is still a lot of unknown ahead of us."

 With 106 of the S&P 500 companies having reported earnings through Friday morning, 75.5% have topped analyst expectations, below the 81% beat rate over the past four quarters, according to Refinitiv data.